 “When we went looking for a partner to help us fully realize the 18th & Vine District in Kansas City, we knew we wanted a strong, inclusive approach to fit our needs,” Third District City Councilman Jermaine Reed said.
 “In HOK, we have found a collaborative and experienced professional team, and together we continue the work toward a successful and sustainable 18th & Vine.”

-“We’re looking forward to the opportunity to energize one of Kansas City’s most important and historic districts through creative planning and design,” said HOK’s Regional Director of Planning Lynn Hoffman Carlton.
+“We’re looking forward to the opportunity to energize one of Kansas City’s most important and historic districts through creative planning and design,” said Chris DeVolder, managing principal of HOK’s Kansas City studio.
 “The first phase of our collaborative efforts involves establishing criteria for what successful growth and vibrancy in the district moving forward will look like.”

 In recent years, HOK has designed more than eight million square feet of urban space in Kansas City, including providing the architecture for major civic projects such as the Sprint Center and the Kansas City Power & Light District.